-

 Tethys was the third solo exhibition by the renowned Lebanese American artist Nabil Nahas at Lawrie Shabibi, taking viewers on a journey through the boundless world of colour, texture, and imagination.
 It was on view from 30 October 2023 to 5 January 2024.

 Nabil Nahas drew inspiration from his Mediterranean roots—reconnecting to the places of his childhood, Lebanon and Egypt, and a deep affinity for the human soul—and explored these themes through the lens of colour, texture, and the enigmatic world of nature.
 He took cues from celestial and marine phenomena, creating multi-layered paintings that evoked biomorphic and organic forms.
 Nahas’s artistic expression was rooted in abstract geometry and three-dimensional explorations, playing with scale to invite visitors to delve into microcosmic worlds within the canvas.
-He presented a carefully curated selection of his latest paintings that transported viewers into a realm of vibrant hues, tactile experiences, and hypnotic atmospheres.
+He presented a carefully curated selection of his paintings that transported viewers into a realm of vibrant hues, tactile experiences, and hypnotic atmospheres.
 His works featured vivid depictions of cedars, olive trees, and palms, alongside his evolving Fractal series.

+The exhibition was divided into two distinct parts, each offering a unique perspective on Nahas’s work.
+In the first part, he presented his Fractal paintings, which alluded to the cycles of nature.
+Drawing from celestial and marine phenomena, these multi-layered works evoked biomorphic and organic forms, acting as a bridge between microscopic and macroscopic worlds while emphasising the interconnectedness of natural systems.
 The second part of Tethys focused on Nahas’s portrayal of Lebanon’s emblematic trees within his Landscapes series.
 These subjects held deep personal significance, evoking memories of his childhood.
 From coastal palm trees to ancient Lebanese cedars and olive trees he collected, Nahas approached them as “portraits,” magnifying their presence and imbuing them with a sense of gravitas that paid homage to their historical and cultural resonance.

 Tethys referred to the rich history of the Tethys Sea—an enigmatic body of water that once spanned the Mediterranean region, the Middle East, and parts of Asia, and which played a defining role in the Earth’s geological and biological evolution.